Apreku247/data-analyst-edward/README.md

 ![Alt Text](https://github.com/Apreku247/data-analyst-edward/blob/a5c15689406feba505b227e3b7c4c391ee39187e/image.png)

 Project Description
-This project involves a descriptive analysis of UCW's HR data using AWS cloud services.
-The goal is to summarize key insights from employee data, policy details, and departmental inquiries to support workforce planning and decision-making.
+This project analyzes HR data from University Canada West (UCW) to gain insights into employee applications, program durations, and departmental financial activities.
+By examining patterns and trends using AWS cloud services, the goal is to identify areas for improvement in workforce planning, resource allocation, and data management.
+The findings from this analysis will support UCW in making informed decisions to optimize HR operations and enhance overall efficiency.

 Project Title
 UCW HR DAP: Workforce and Policy Analysis